feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 Schrieke, B J O

 “The Shifts in Political and Economic Power in the Indonesian Archipelago in the Sixteenth and Seventeenth Century”, in Indonesian Sociological Studies (1955.
-The Hague: W van Hoeve), vol. |, pp. 3-82.
+The Hague: W van Hoeve), vol. I, pp. 3-82.

 “Ruler and Realm in Early Java”, in Indonesian Sociological Studies (1957.
 The Hague: W van Hoeve), vol. Il.

-“Sedert Wanneer het Gouvernement soo anti-Chineesch geworden?”, Tijdschrift voor Nederlandsch-Indie, vol. |, 1857, pp. 169-171.
+“Sedert Wanneer het Gouvernement soo anti-Chineesch geworden?”, Tijdschrift voor Nederlandsch-Indie, vol. I, 1857, pp. 169-171.

 315